AdaBlock-dLLM: Semantic-Aware Diffusion LLM Inference via Adaptive Block Size: Related Work

 Semi-autoregressive (semi-AR) decoding partitions the sequence into blocks.
-Decoding is autoregressive at the block level, but non-autoregressive within blocks, allowing tokens inside the block to be sampled in arbitrary order.
-This paradigm was first introduced in Block Diffusion~\citep{arriola2025block}, which interpolates between autoregressive and fully diffusion-based decoding by applying a block-causal attention mask.
-Various diffusion LLMs, including LLaDA~\citep{nie2025large} and MMaDA~\citep{yang2025mmada}, adopt semi-AR decoding; however, they predefine a fixed generation budget.
-Compared with random-order decoding over the full sequence, a key advantage of semi-AR decoding is that it naturally supports block-level KV caching~\citep{wu2025fast,chen2025dpadefficientdiffusionlanguage,song2025sparse}, making it a prevalent scheme in recent dLLM research.
-To the best of our knowledge, prior semi-AR decoding uses a \textbf{fixed} block size.
-In contrast, this paper takes the first attempt to explore \textbf{adaptive} block-size decoding with \textbf{semantic-aware}, \textbf{training-free} method.
+Decoding is autoregressive over blocks, but non-autoregressive within each block, enabling tokens in the same block to be decoded in arbitrary order.
+Block Diffusion~\citep{arriola2025block} first introduced this paradigm for dLLMs by interpolating between token-level autoregression and fully non-autoregressive diffusion via a block-causal attention mask.
+Semi-AR decoding has been commonly adopted by dLLMs, including LLaDA~\citep{nie2025large} and MMaDA~\citep{yang2025mmada}.
+In prior work, semi-AR decoding typically uses a \textbf{fixed} block size.
+In contrast, this paper takes the first attempt to explore \textbf{adaptive} block-size decoding with a \textbf{semantic-aware}, \textbf{training-free} method.